ctsit/nacculator/README.md

 -----------------------------------

-If your data is not clean enough to be processed by NACCulator, there are some built in functions to clean (read transform) the data.
+If your data is not clean enough to be processed by NACCulator, there are some built in functions to clean (read: transform) the data.

 In order to properly use the filters, the first step is to check and validate that `nacculator_cfg.ini` has the proper settings for the filter to run.
+In order to create this file, find the `nacculator_cfg.ini.example` file and remove the `.example` portion, and then fill in your center's information.
 The config file contains sections with in-code filter function name.
 Each of these sections contains elements necessary for the filter to run.
 The filters described below will discuss what is required, if anything.